andrew/ultimate-awesome/README.md

 - [awesome-ml-for-cybersecurity](https://github.com/r3p3r/awesome-ml-for-cybersecurity) - Machine Learning for Cyber Security.
 - [wordleweb](https://github.com/rarelygoeshere/wordleweb) - My own list of Wordle-like games and other assorted variations of this game format.
 Hope people enjoy and contribute to this!.
 - [my-awesome-starred](https://github.com/rcmdnk/my-awesome-starred) - A curated list of my GitHub stars!.
+- [Perplexity-Connectors-awesome-list-](https://github.com/rdmgator12/Perplexity-Connectors-awesome-list-) - A curated directory of every connector in Perplexity's Computer integration surface — organized by category with descriptions and use cases.
 - [awesome-preimplantation-genetic-diagnosis](https://github.com/reprogenetics-hub/awesome-preimplantation-genetic-diagnosis) - A curated list of awesome resources for embryo screening and scoring.
 - [awesome-secret](https://github.com/reuvenpo/awesome-secret) - Secret Network resources made by the community.
 - [awesome-pool](https://github.com/rgomezjnr/awesome-pool) - Awesome list of pool resources! 🎱.